play-co/devkit/README.md

    JSON format
  * `devkit modules`: shows the version of each module in the current app from the manifest as well as the current version of the module (if it differs)
- * `dekvit modules --save-current`: updates an app's dependencies in the app manifest to reflect the current git version for each module on the file system
+ * `devkit modules --save-current`: updates an app's dependencies in the app manifest to reflect the current git version for each module on the file system
- * `dekvit modules devkit-core --save-current`: same as above, but only for the devkit-core module
+ * `devkit modules devkit-core --save-current`: same as above, but only for the devkit-core module